rokath/tcobs/docs/TCOBSv2Specification.md

 ##  3. <a name='CipherCountedNotation'></a>Cipher Counted Notation

-For the TCOBS encoding ternary and quaternary numbers are used in way, that the ciphers are counted too.
-That means for example, that cipher sequence `022` is not equal `22`.
+For TCOBS encoding, ternary and quaternary numbers are used in a way that also counts the number of ciphers.
+For example, the cipher sequence `022` is not equal to `22`.

 ###  3.1. <a name='CipherCountedTernaryNotationCCTN'></a>Cipher Counted Ternary Notation (CCTN)

-* As ternary notation `0t` in front of the ciphers is used.
+* Ternary notation uses prefix `0t`.
-* As CCTN notation `0T` in front of the ciphers is used.
+* CCTN notation uses prefix `0T`.
-* Because the 0- and 1-values are never needed in TCOBS, the CCTN numbers start with 2
+* Because values 0 and 1 are never needed in TCOBS here, CCTN numbers start at 2.

 ####  3.1.1. <a name='OneCCTNCipher'></a>One CCTN Cipher